What is a Rebuttable Presumption? (Vic)

 Different rebuttable presumptions apply in relation to whether a defendant should or should not be granted bail.
 Which presumption applies depends on the offence the defendant has been charged with and their bail history (if any).

-When a defendant is charged with a minor offence and does not have a history of failing to appear at court, a rebuttable presumption applies that they should be granted bail.
+When a defendant is charged with a minor offence and does not have a history of failing to appear in court, a rebuttable presumption applies that they should be granted bail.
 However, this can be rebutted by the prosecution if there are circumstances that make it inappropriate for the person to receive bail.

 One example of such a reverse onus is terrorism offences under the Commonwealth Criminal Code.
 In respect of many of these offences, the defendant bears the burden of proving that certain elements did not exist.
-For example, if charged with the offence of entering a ‘declared area’ of a foreign country (Section 119.2 Criminal Code), the defendant bears the burden of proving that the area was entered solely for a legitimate purpose.
+For example, if charged with entering a ‘declared area’ of a foreign country (Section 119.2 Criminal Code), the defendant bears the burden of proving that the area was entered solely for a legitimate purpose.
 The defence would have to provide factual evidence that they did not enter into or remain in the declared area solely or in part for an illegitimate purpose.

-Where a defendant is found in possession of a ‘trafficable’ quantity of drugs, the Criminal Code provides that a person is presumed to have an intent to traffic the drug.
+Where a defendant is found in possession of a ‘trafficable’ quantity of drugs, the Criminal Code provides that a person is presumed to have the intent to traffic the drug.
 Consequently, the defendant must prove on the balance of probabilities, that they did not have such an intention.
 This task can prove challenging given that intention is usually inferred from conduct.

 Furthermore, it is common for lengthy delays to occur in prosecuting some of the above offences.
 This may mean that the accused may not be able to recall or produce evidence from the particular day of the alleged offending to satisfy this burden.
-It is an imperative feature of our judicial system that each allegation must be proved beyond reasonable doubt and it is widely felt that this burden should not be shifted to the defendant.
+It is an imperative feature of our judicial system that each allegation must be proved beyond a reasonable doubt, and it is widely felt that this burden should not be shifted to the defendant.

 However, others believe that serious offences such as terrorism warrant the curtailment of natural justice principles.